ChrisMukherjee/COMP353-Project/README.txt

 	    - if a user tries to manually return to login page (without logging out), redirect to contact us page
 	- Created "login as patient" option that does not require a userID
 	- Added logout function
+	- Established PHP interface connection to MySQL server and database schema (supported Alexander)
 	- Added Welcome text that displays user's name (supported Alexander)
 	- Added PHP code to limit access to pages
-	    - users can only view certain pages based on their staff type
+	    - sidebar will only display links to certain pages, based on the user's staff type
+	    - if a user tries to manually access a page that they should not have access to, redirect to contact us page

 Alexander Vissa:
 	- Modified Relational Diagram
 	    - added non-identifying & identifying relationships
 	- Created/modified database tables
-	    - modified table attributes
 	- Added coloured layers to database diagram as visual aid for the "segments/zones" of the database
 	- Established PHP interface connection to MySQL server and database schema
 	- Edited sidebar
 	- Created authentication system for login page
 	    - get userID and password from form using POST method
-	    - get staffID and password from tables using SQL queries
+	    - get staffID and password from database tables using SQL queries
 	    - check form values against database values
 	    - on successful login, redirect staff member to appropriate page using PHP
-	- Created database views (supported Karim)
+	- Created specific database views
 	- Created PHP code and SQL queries to retrieve and display appropriate views on each of the staff pages
 	- Added Welcome text that displays user's name